itaybel/PwnableWalkthrough/README.md

 ### Level 12 - BlackJack

 In this challenge we have to be millionares.
-We have the source code given to us, so after searching for something instersting, I have found this:
+We have the source code given to us, so after searching for something interseting, I have found this:
 ```
 int betting() //Asks user amount to bet
 {